Public Health Foundation Board

 Katie Kaney, DrPH, MBA, FACHE

-Katie Kaney is the Operational Chief of Staff for Atrium Health focused on operational excellence and overall integration of services across the continuum to serve the patient and community.
+Katie Kaney is focused on operational excellence and overall integration of services across the continuum to serve the patient and community.
 She has experience in population health, acute care, ambulatory, emergency services, care management and virtual care.
 Katie also represents CHS in the community serving as co-chair of Healthy Charlotte and Mecklenburg County EMS, understanding community integration is key to value based care and improvement of population health.

 She is a Fellow through the American College of HealthCare Executives and was named 2015 Most Influential Women in Charlotte, 2010 ACHE Regents Award Winner for NC, 2005 Modern Healthcare Up and Comer and 2004 40 under 40 by the Charlotte Business Journal.
 Kaney was the executive sponsor of the inaugural CHS Women’s Executive Leadership Development program.
 Katie serves on the Boards of Loaves and Fishes, University of Buffalo Alumni, Sanofi International Board of Advisors, and past president of Leadership Charlotte and the Mecklenburg County Forensic Medicine Board.
 She remains an active Hospice volunteer.